Santorini is the southernmost island of Cyclades and is located between Ios and Anafi.

 Its size is 76 square km and the length of its shores is 69 km.
-The perimeter is approximately 36 nautical miles.
+Its perimeter is approximately 36 nautical miles.

-Thera, Therassia, Aspronisi and the volcanoes (Palaia Kameni and Nea Kameni where the crater of the volcano exists) form the cluster of islands which is called Santorini.
+Thera, Therassia, Aspronisi and the volcano (Palaia Kameni and Nea Kameni where the crater of the volcano is located) form the cluster of islands which is called Santorini.
 It is included, together with Methana, Nisiros and Milos, in the most active of volcanoes in Greece.

 The great crater formed by the volcanic eruption of around 1600 BC, adds to its distinct atmosphere: settlements are built on the edge of the crater's inner walls and not on the sea level, as in other islands.
 In addition, Santorini is one of the few places worldwide where architectural complexes of underground rock-hewn houses still survive inside the volcanic soil.